The Role Accreditation Actually Plays in the Hiring Process

 Will Employers Ask about Accreditation?

-Outside of those scenarios, few employers ever directly ask if a school listed on a resume is accredited.
+Outside of those scenarios, few employers ever directly ask if a college listed on a resume is accredited.
 Accreditation is not really what they are looking for.
 They are looking for a qualified candidate.
-Primarily, they will determine this by evaluating relevant work experience, completed degree programs, and certain intangibles they discover in the interview process.
-Word of mouth and personal experience play a much bigger role in an employer’s evaluation process than accreditation.
-If a school has a good reputation or the person doing the hiring has personal experience with a certain school, they are likely to prefer candidates from that school regardless of accreditation status.
+Primarily, they will determine this by evaluating relevant work experience, completed college level degree programs, and certain intangibles they discover in the interview process.
+References and personal experience play a much bigger role in an employer’s evaluation process than university accreditation.
+If a school has a good reputation or the person doing the hiring has personal experience with a certain university, they are likely to prefer candidates from that school regardless of accreditation status.

 How Do Credit Transfers Play into the Accreditation Question?